 - Difficulty: Basic

-Honeycomb candy is an easy-to-make candy that has an interesting texture and a lovely caramel flavor.
-The recipe was adapted from About.com.
-You can control the thickness of the honeycomb by selecting a pan size based on your preference.
-The ice cream itself if incredibly easy and quick to make and does not require an ice cream machine.
+Honeycomb candy is a simple to make candy with an interesting texture and a delicious caramel flavor.
+You can control the thickness of the honeycomb by selecting the appropriate pan size.
+The ice cream itself is extremely simple and quick to make, and no ice cream machine is required.

 - 170g sugar